 In an exciting twist on what appears to be a kit build, the Solidoodle 3 ships fully assembled, surprising us to no end.
 The packaging protects the printer well throughout with styrofoam supports and bubble wrap wedges to hold it sturdily in place.
 The package includes the Solidoodle 3, power adapter, filament sample, filament spool holder parts, USB cable, official documentation, and instructions.

 By way of installation, there’s no much else to do other than piece together the filament spool holder parts guided by a clear pictographic instruction sheet.
 Unfortunately, the spool holder was virtually useless as once assembled and pushed into the bracket on the back of the printer, placing filament spool caused it to shift downwards.
-We solved this by applying a healthy smattering of duct tape to secure it in place in anticipation of printing a long term solution.
+We solved this by applying a healthy smattering of duct tape to secure it in place in anticipation of printing a long-term solution.

 Firing up the Solidoodle 3 was an obstacle in itself.
 With no power button to speak of and noticing that the power adapter is attached directly into the control board, we gingerly connected up the power cord to a socket, and the printer sprang to life.
-In effect, the only way to turn on or off the printer is to plug it in or detaching it from a power socket, which feels rather rudimentary given the technology at hand.
+In effect, the only way to turn on or off the printer is to plug it in or detaching it from a power socket, which feels so rudimentary given the technology at hand.

 Calibrating the printer was a bothersome task due to there being no wing nuts on the bottom of the build plate and the top nuts being covered by the polyimide tape on the build plate.
 Similarly, the build plate takes incomprehensibly long to heat up, stalling around the 25-degree centigrade mark for what felt like an eternity before slowly inching upwards.